Welcome to My Page

 Description: This project was started and completed over the course of the last two terms I spent working on my B.S. in Computer Science at Portland State University.
 During the first term, students in the course elected themselves as candidates to become team leads, and after a couple weeks of vetting, some were chosen to be the team leads of groups of six other Computer Science students enrolled in the course.
 We did group interviews with the team leads, and in the end, the team leads formed their own groups based on these interviews.

 After groups were chosen, sponsors from around Portland presented potential projects in front of the class.
-We then went through a process that eventually landed us the Burning Man Project.
+We then went through a process that eventually landed us the Burning Man Project

-The goal of the Burning Man Project was to create a program using Python that would play a randomized playlist made up of videos placed on the storage device of a Raspberry Pi 4 on boot, trim potential intro and outro credits from videos that were over a certain length, automatically shutdown at a certain time, and allow for certain mouse-specific keybindings, syncing all of this with another Raspberry Pi 4 using just an ethernet cable.
+was to create a program using Python that would play a randomized playlist made up of videos placed on the storage device of a Raspberry Pi 4 on boot, trim potential intro and outro credits from videos that were over a certain length, automatically shutdown at a certain time, and allow for certain mouse-specific keybindings, syncing all of this with another Raspberry Pi 4 using just an ethernet cable.

 In the end we ended up with software that starts on boot on a Raspberry Pi 4, randomizes a playlist made up of videos placed in a certain directory, trims from the start and end of videos based on their length, boots the playlist up in VLC, assigns itself as a parent or child depending on certain conditions (mouse connected, another Pi connected via ethernet, etc…), and listens for commands based on whether it’s considered a parent or child.
 If it’s a parent, it listens for mouse commands.
 If it’s a child, it listens for commands from the parent.